danbikle/spy4us/readme.txt

 - curl https://install.meteor.com/ | sh

+- echo 'export PATH=~ann/anaconda3/bin:~ann/.meteor:$PATH' >> ~ann/.bashrc

 - ~ann/spy4us/call_ml101.bash

 - Use a browser to look at your site on meteor.com

 - Use a browser to look at my site: spy.meteor.com

+- crontab ~ann/spy4us/cronentry.txt

+- Use a browser to look at your site on meteor.com at 12:55 M-F

 - Ask questions: